Sedlec Abbey: History

 The abbey was burnt in April 1421 by Hussites led by Jan Žižka, and many monks were killed.
 The library had been secured shortly before to the Stift Klosterneuburg in Lower Austria.
 A few monks returned, but it took until 1620 to revive the monastery.
 It flourished once more after the Thirty Years' War, when several buildings were erected or remodeled.
 The abbey was dissolved in 1783.

 Buildings

-The abbey was originally built in Romanesque style.
-It was remodel in Gothic style between 1280 and 1320.
-After the destruction by the Hussites, the buildings were reconstructed at the beginning of the 18th century.
+The abbey was originally built in the Romanesque style.
+It was remodeled in the Gothic style between 1280 and 1320.
+After their destruction by the Hussites, the buildings were reconstructed at the beginning of the 18th century.

 The abbey church was dedicated to the Assumption of Mary and Saint John the Baptist.
 It was built as a basilica with five naves between 1280 and 1330.
 Destroyed in 1421, it was rebuilt from 1699 to 1707 after designs by Paul Ignaz Bayer and Jan Santini Aichel.
 Another restoration, trying to preserve the original appearance, was performed from 1854 to 1857.

 The Chapel of All Saints, next to the cemetery, was run from 1389 by a Brotherhood of the Holy Sepulchre.
-The building dates from around 1400, was rebuilt several times and remodeled in Baroque style in 1710 by Santini Aichel.
+The building, dating from around 1400, was rebuilt several times and remodeled in the Baroque style in 1710 by Santini Aichel.
 It holds in its basement the Sedlec Ossuary.